katrintirok/python-environmental-lesson/_episodes/00-Before we start.md

 **`scripts/`** This would be the location to keep your python scripts for different analyses or plotting, and potentially a separate folder for your functions (more on that later).
 You may want additional directories or subdirectories depending on your project needs, but these should form the backbone of your working directory.
 For this workshop, we will need a `data/` folder to store our raw data, and we will create later a `data_output/` folder when we learn how to export data as CSV files.

-In order to stay in the workign directory when running a script we have to change the run settings in preferences:
+In order to stay in the working directory when running a script we have to change the run settings in preferences:

 * under the _python_ menu, click on _Preferences_ and choose _Run_, under _Working Directory settings_ choose _The current working directory_